MetaCenterCloudPuppet/cesnet-spark/README.markdown

 Spark standalone cluster not supported (missing support master and worker daemons).
 But the YARN mode is working, so the full cluster submit (to Hadoop) is possible.

-And Puppet 3.x and Ruby >= 1.9.x is required, thus following systems are not supported:

-* RedHat/CentOS 6 and older
-* Ubuntu 12/precise and older

 <a name="development"></a>
 ## Development